Monty Don: 'We underestimate in this country how privileged we are in terms of climate, soil and general horticulture conditions'

 Is there one piece of advice or idea that you'd like to share from the book?

 From a horticultural point of view, it's accepting and adapting and dealing with the conditions you're given.
 We completely underestimate in this country how privileged we are in terms of climate and soil and general horticulture conditions.
 One garden designer said to me: “The biggest problem you have in Britain is that you have too many plants.
 You're like billionaires going shopping.
 You can buy anything you want and you can grow anything you want.”
-As a result, we don't we don't use plants that creatively.
+As a result, we don't use plants that creatively.
 We tend to just chuck them in - we grow them because we can.
 We revere the range and diversity of plants in the garden, and we overplay our hand.

 Many years ago, I interviewed [landscape architect] Fernando Caruncho, and he said, slightly playfully, that no garden needs more than seven plants.
 Obviously that's not something to be taken literally, but the principle is good.
 I think it's a very Spanish thing to have to use a very limited palette of plants that look good, grow well and are healthy, and that makes you more creative.
 I think it's a wake up call for British gardens really - we overestimate our creativity and underestimate the fortune we have in the conditions that we grow in.
 We make wonderful gardens - I’m doing a series at the moment about British gardens - but true creativity comes from having to overcome obstacles.
 And we don't have that many obstacles.